Osiris1975/namelist-mod-gen/README.md

 # Osiris's Namelist Mod Generator & Osiris's Namelist Mod

+NOTE: DOCUMENTATION IS OUT OF DATE AS OF 4/10/2023!
+WILL BE UPDATED SOON WITH TRANSLATION INSTRUCTIONS!

 This repository encompasses work to create a Stellaris namelist mod generator tool to facilitate the creation of Stellaris namelists and includes the first mod created with this too, Osiris's Namelist Mod.